visit-dav/visit/src/doc/cli_manual/functions.rst

   RemoveOperator(index, all) -> integer

-all : type
+all : AMBIGUOUS
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

-index : type
+index : AMBIGUOUS
     The zero-based integer index into a plot's operator list that specifies which operator is to be deleted.

 return type : integer